rasmith81-live/AnalyticsEngine/README.md

 ## Overview

-This project demonstrates a refactored microservices architecture with centralized database and messaging services, implementing the CQRS pattern with TimescaleDB for real-time data processing.
+This project demonstrates a microservices architecture with centralized database and messaging services, implementing the CQRS pattern with TimescaleDB for real-time data processing.

 ## Architecture